iotdomain/iotdomain-standard/iotconnect-standard.md

 # Discovery

-Support for discovery lets consumers find the information they are interested in.
+Support for discovery lets consumers find nodes, inputs or outputs they are interested in.
 The objective is for the node to be sufficiently described so consumers can identify and configure it without further information.

 Publishers are responsible for publishing discovery messages for nodes, their inputs and outputs.
 The discovery data describes the nodes in detail, including their type, attributes and configurations.